 Housing is just the tip of the iceberg of what we do.
-We run 13 specialist projects and services to help young people in different ways.
+We run a number of specialist projects and services to help young people in different ways.
 We also offer housing advice.

 Our Bristol Supported Housing and South Gloucestershire Supported Housing teams support young people who live in shared houses or self-contained flats which we manage (we are their landlord).

 We have Floating Support Teams in Bristol and South Gloucestershire.

 Floating Support is when a young person is not living in one of our properties, for example another housing association or the council, and they need some help to manage on their own.

 Bristol based emergency, temporary, live-in housing for 16-25 year olds.

 The Future 4 Me team work across the South West helping young people to resettle in the community after leaving custody or care.

 Our in-house training programme gives young people we support the chance to learn transferable skills, run events and get experience in an office environment.

 The Upfront Peer Education Projects train young people who have experienced homelessness and/or experienced financial difficulty to run workshops in schools and youth settings to prevent youth homeless and help young people build independent living skills.

 Ask Us is a partnership project between 1625ip, ABLC and Citizens Advice to help young people to access local advice services, understand their rights and work towards independence.